Claiming Refunds and Handling Problems

 Avoiding Common Mistakes

-- Incorrect Employee Information: Ensure accuracy in Social Security numbers, names, and addresses.
+- Verify Social Security numbers, names, and addresses before submission.

 Implement a double-check system to review all information before submission.
 This practice helps minimize errors and avoid unnecessary delays.